IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

   Must be implemented by child classes to return the data at time `t`.
 Interpolation behavior is defined per handler instance.

 * `add_variable(variable: tuple, stream_alias: str)`
-  Updates the mapping between a COFMPy connection variable (as a `(fmu, variable)` tuple) and its name in the data stream.
+  Updates the mapping between a CoFmuPy connection variable (as a `(fmu, variable)` tuple) and its name in the data stream.

 * `is_equivalent_stream(config: dict) -> bool`
   Used to check if a new config would produce an equivalent stream handler instance (e.g., same CSV file path, same Kafka topic, etc.).